 One of my colleagues snapped the other day.
 She took on a new role at the beginning of this year – one of the most demanding jobs you can have in a manufacturing environment, the production planner role.
 She’s doing a great job, but with everything going on, “great” simply isn’t enough.
 Hell, “perfect” wouldn’t be enough.
 And that’s why she lost it momentarily.
 She told me later that she can handle pressure (and I agree), but what we’re under is something far weightier than just “pressure”.
 We’re in impossible positions, and we’re doing the best we can.

 The mental toll has been just as hard.
 The first few months were fine – I had enough adrenaline to make it through the majority of the big changes relatively unscathed.
 But starting around the time that Uri hit, I’ve been struggling with mild to moderate depression.
 It comes and goes depending on the week (or day), and I’ve struggled enough with depression in the past that I recognized it almost from the start.
-I knew I needed to keep an eye on things, but it recently got to the point that Allison started to notice it.
+I knew I needed to keep an eye on things, but it recently got to the point that my wife started to notice it.
 Far off stares at the dinner table.
 Fewer laughs and jokes with the kids.
 Worsening sleep habits.
 Lack of attention and forgetting to do the simplest of tasks within seconds of saying I’d do something.
 This prompted a number of long talks both with her and some of my closest friends.

 As I sat down to write this, I knew I hadn’t processed the events of the past year and a half.
 There hasn’t been time.
 And when there has been time, I’ve filled it with to-do lists, studying, house projects, sleep, or spending time with family.
 All good things, but none of them were helping alleviate any of the mounting pressure.
 To do that, I needed to write this all out.
 Reading back through it, yeah, I can see how difficult it’s been.
 I can see that super-human effort has been put in, and not enough has gone into refilling my tank.
 I’ve been trying to bull-rush my way through this.
 It worked for a good long while, but I’m getting the sense that I’m losing steam and need to change my approach.
 I imagine most supply chain professionals are in the same place.

 For as difficult as this span of time has been, I can look back and recognize some incredible growth.
 Whether it’s professional growth – skills, talents, industry knowledge, wisdom – or personal, there’s been growth.
 I have to take time to recognize that, to celebrate that, to feel good about that.
 I tend to focus on what I’m NOT doing and gloss over the wins I’ve had.
-I can’t afford to do that much longer.

 For the first time in my career, I finally get the sense that our generation has been through the type of event I used to read about in history books.
 Prior generations went through crazy times, whether World Wars or Great Depressions.
 Social unrest and political scandals.
 But now it’s our turn.
 We’ve seen some shit, and how we come out of this will determine how the story is told in history books written 60 years from now (I mean, assuming books are still written 60 years from now).